Gui-USP/MaqueteVision/README.md

 This program identifies that and links them to each piece discovering their location.

-It was a project for an architeturer doctorate degree.
+It was a project for an architect's doctorate degree.